Quick inner navigation:

 You do not own the underlying asset

 When you buy an Ethereum contract, you do not have the right to real Ether.
-All you just did is make a simple bet on whether the price of Ethereum will rise or fall.
+All you just did is make a simple speculation on whether the price of Ethereum will rise or fall.

 In a Nutshell